shahinsalehiin/Darklup-Lite/readme.txt

 	<li><strong>Exclude Elements:</strong> You can avoid a particular element or portion to display the dark mode switch button by selecting the class, div, id of your website.</li>
 	<li><strong>Replace Logo in Dark Mode:</strong> You can wisely change your dark or light logo as you want.
 We have added an option to upload logos for both dark and bright version.</li>
 	<li><strong>New Accessibility Switch Added:</strong> New switch buttons of various styles have been added.
 These new switch styles will surely help you to attract your audience.</li>
-	<li><strong>WooCommerce Compatibility Added:</strong> This remarkable feature will increase the compatibility to cope up and maintain the balance with dark mode for your Woocommerce website to increase the readability.</li>
+	<li><strong>WooCommerce Compatibility Added:</strong> This remarkable feature will increase the compatibility to cope up and maintain the balance with dark mode for your WooCommerce website to increase the readability.</li>
 	<li><strong>Default Dark Mode:</strong> You can set dark mode as your default color scheme for your website.
 That means your users never need to switch from bright to dark.
 They will see dark mode by default.</li>
 	<li><strong>Floating Switch Customization:</strong> Darklup has a floating switch option.
 You can customize it as you want.
 You can customize the switch with icon and text.</li>
 	<li><strong>Fully Customizable Icon, background, and pallet Color for Switches:</strong> Not just floating switch you can also customize dark mode switch’s icon, background color, and color pallet.
 These features allow you to match your own color scheme and look better.</li>